Clinical Trials: An overview

 Randomised and blinded trials

-When someone takes part in a research trial which involves testing either one treatment against another or against a placebo, the treatment will be chosen at random (such as the researcher giving the volunteer a number rather than a name of treatment); participants cannot choose their treatment.
+When someone takes part in a research trial which involves testing one treatment against another or against a placebo, the treatment will usually be based on randomisation, which means that the treatment for each patient is chosen at random (the researcher may give the volunteer a number rather than the name of treatment); participants cannot choose their treatment.

 A double-blinded clinical trial is where neither the volunteer nor the person in charge of the clinical trial knows which treatment is being used.